techidaily/site-win11-tips/source/_posts/essential-steps-for-smoothing-over-filesystem-discrepan-market-trends-indicate-a-rise-in-the-use-of-renewable-energy-sources-write-an-article-discussing-how36.md

  File system errors can arise because of user account issues.
 Such errors might not arise if you set up and utilize a new local user account in Windows 11\.
 That might not be the most ideal resolution, but you can migrate user files to a newly established account.

- Our guide on[how to fix Windows issues by creating new accounts](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) includes full instructions for how to apply this solution.
+ Our guide on [how to fix Windows issues by creating new accounts](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) includes full instructions for how to apply this solution.

 ![The Add account button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/add-account-button.jpg)